leo-bogert/bumblebee-multiscreen-tools/README.md

 ## bumblebee-multiscreen-tools
-### Scripts to do automatic screen and GPU switching on Nvidia Optimus laptops with [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee).
+### Scripts and HOWTO for automatic screen and GPU switching on Nvidia Optimus laptops with [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee).

 These scripts allow you to easily switch your laptop's screen from internal to external or enable both screens at once.
 Usage of a docking station is supported, the screen can be switched automatically to/from the one attached to the dock.